10 Best Virtual Team Building Events for Distributed Teams

 How to Choose the Right Event Format for a Distributed Team

 Before diving into themed trivia nights or escape room logistics, take a step back.
 Some of the best virtual team building events work because their format fits the team—not because the activity was flashy.
-Format is what makes an event feel smooth instead of strained, energizing instead of awkward.
+The right format is what turns an event from strained to smooth, from awkward to energizing.

 Getting that right is less about trends and more about people.
 Where are they logging in from?
 How do they like to connect?
 What feels natural—and what’s going to drag at 7 a.m.?
 Here’s how to think through the format before sending that calendar invite.